 - Lead Designer – Design mechanics and gameplay specifications

 - Content Designer – Create puzzles to teach players mechanics and build tension into gameplay

 Gemini XIII’s gameplay was built around the need for players to cooperate in order to solve puzzles and overcome obstacles.
 Players had different abilities, and often different bits of information vital to solving a puzzle.
 This required a high degree of communication, and cooperation.

 Movement in Zero-G

-Players are trapped in separate locations by a dust storm the ship is passing through.
-The Commander is trapped in the Utility module due to an electrical failure from the storm, and the Mechanic is trapped outside on the solar panel during the storm.
+Players are trapped in separate locations while the ship passes through a dust storm.
+Player A (the Commander) is stuck inside the ship due to an electrical failure from the storm, and player B (the Mechanic) is trapped outside on the solar panel array.

 From outside the ship, the mechanic must use her multi-tool to manually override safety locks on the panels, so that they can more effectively be used as shields.

 The image above shows panels that are rotated from the Mechanic’s perspective.
 The panels that cannot rotate fully are clocked by safety locks that can be removed by the Mechanic blasting them with her multi-tool as seen below.